Granola Girl’s Guide To Summer Hiking Clothes For Women

 One of the standout features of this boot is the Footshape toe box.
 This design allows your toes to spread naturally, providing stability and support on uneven ground.
 With my wide feet, this has been a very exciting feeling.
 My toes have s p a c e.

-The Altra Ego midsole is a game-changer.
-It combines cushioning and support to keep your feet comfortable on long hikes.
-Say goodbye to sore feet at the end of the all day hike!
+The Altra Ego midsole combines cushioning and support to keep your feet comfortable on long hikes.
+I swear it feels like walking on clouds.

 Altra LP Alpine Hiking Shoe

-The LP Alpine Hiking Shoe features durable canvas and suede uppers that not only look great but also offer protection from the elements.
+If you’d prefer a shoe, then I recommend the sister version of my boot: The LP Alpine Hiking Shoe.
 I love these hiking shoes because they work great as trail running shoes too.

 One of the unique features of this shoe is its 0mm drop, which encourages a natural stride.
 This design, coupled with a cushioned midsole, ensures all-day comfort and energy return.
-So, whether you’re hiking for hours or exploring a new city, your feet will thank you.
+So, whether you’re hiking for hours or exploring a new city, they will be comfortable.

 Chaco Lowdown Sandal